ngzhiwei517/Datathon_lifeline_2025/README.md

 ## Training & Testing

-### Google Colab Instructions (You can either train from scratch to get the model or you can use our train model (XGBoost-best model) directly to test the data)
+### Option 1: Google Colab Instructions (You can either train from scratch to get the model or you can use our train model (XGBoost-best model) directly to test the data)

 ### Training the Model (Google Colab)